Skate hard. Hit hard. Work hard.

 At UNH, Kacey ranked third in all-time career points by a defensewoman, earning RBK All-America First Team and Hockey East First Team honors as a senior.
 She was also named UNH’s Jim Urquahart Student-Athlete of the Year during her college career.
 Her greatest personal disaster?
 “Getting cut from the development team right before my sophomore year.
 After that, I told myself I would do whatever it took never to get cut again,” she says.

-After three seasons of professional hockey with the Boston Blades, where she helped her team win the Canadian Women’s Hockey League’s Clarkson Cup in 2012-13, Kacey has joined the collegiate coaching ranks.
+No doubt, Kacey has been a hard-hitter on the ice, but she has also made in impact outside the boards as well—after three seasons of professional hockey with the Boston Blades, where she helped her team win the Canadian Women’s Hockey League’s Clarkson Cup in 2012-13, Kacey has joined the collegiate coaching ranks.
 In 2014-15 Kacey began her first season as the assistant women’s ice hockey coach at Merrimack College, located in North Andover, Massachusetts just north of Boston.
-In 2015-16 the program will making its competitive debut in the ranks of Division I schools.
+In 2015-16 the program made its competitive debut in the ranks of Division I schools.

 - 2-time silver medalist: 2014 Winter Games in Sochi, Russia and 2010 Winter Games in Vancouver, B.C.

 - U.S. Women’s National Team — played in five International Ice Hockey Federation Women’s World Championships (gold-2008, 2009, 2011, 2013; silver-2012), nine Four Nations Cups (1st-2008, 2011, 2012; 2nd-2006, 2007, 2009, 2010, 2014, 3rd-2013) and one IIHF Twelve Nations Invitational Tournament Series (2011)

 - Member of the 2009-10 U.S. Women’s National Team (Qwest Tour)